ChadwickSchool/noise-monitoring-arduino/README.md

 ## Running the Project

 The noise monitoring arduino will detect the current sound level and send the data to a google spreadsheet.

+Anytime starting up the flask sever make sure to be in a the virtual enviroment.

+1. source `run.sh`
+  * This will run the flask sever.

+Anytime setting up the system you should double check that the ip your sending to is correct.

+1. Find the ip of the sever you are sending to by running source `run.sh` in the command line.

+2. Check if the ip of the sever is the same ip as the Arduino code located at `sketch_nov09a/sketch_nov09a.ino`

+3. If they are the same run the Arduino.
+If not change the ip to the one in step 1. then upload sketch to Arduino.